I tried running and comparing time series foundation models on DGX Spark

 | TimesFM 2.5 200M | 86.0 ms | 89.3 ms | 0.917 GB | 1.106 | 2.169 |

-In terms of accuracy, TimesFM 2.5 achieves the best MASE/RMSE, with all three models only marginally outperforming seasonal naive (MASE=1.0, which simply returns the same value from 24 hours ago).
-Since ETTh1 OT has a strong daily cycle, even zero-shot foundation models face a reasonably tough baseline.
+In terms of accuracy, TimesFM 2.5 achieves the best MASE and RMSE, with all 3 models only marginally outperforming seasonal naive (MASE=1.0, which simply returns the value from 24 hours ago).
+Since ETTh1 OT has a strong diurnal cycle, the seasonal baseline is a tough competitor even for zero-shot foundation models.

 The latency difference is quite pronounced: Chronos-2 28M (3.7ms) and Chronos-2 120M (6.5ms) are 13 to 23 times faster than TimesFM 2.5 200M (86ms).
-This directly reflects the architectural difference between Chronos-2, which outputs all quantiles in a single encoder forward pass, and TimesFM 2.5, which generates autoregressively with a decoder-only architecture.
+This directly reflects the architectural difference between Chronos-2, which outputs quantiles for the full horizon in a single encoder forward pass, and TimesFM 2.5, which generates autoregressively with a decoder-only architecture.

-In terms of GPU memory, the 28M model uses 1/3 of the 120M and 1/11 of TimesFM 2.5, while achieving nearly equivalent accuracy.
+In terms of GPU memory, the 28M model uses 1/3 of the 120M and 1/11 of TimesFM 2.5, while delivering nearly equivalent accuracy.

-I extended the forecast target from 96 hours (4 days) to 720 hours (30 days) to see how latency and accuracy change.
+The forecasting target was extended from 96 hours (4 days) to 720 hours (30 days) to observe how latency and accuracy change.

 | horizon | Chronos-2 120M | Chronos-2 28M | TimesFM 2.5 200M |